mkt-kuno/yade_dev_trunk_nogui/doc/sphinx/prog.rst

 2. Inside the new script use ``checksPath`` when it is necessary to load some data file, like :ysrc:`scripts/checks-and-tests/checks/data/100spheres`
 3. When error occurs raise exception with command ``raise YadeCheckError(messageString)``

+It is recommended to run simulation for certain number of steps before checking the condition (``O.run(Nsteps,wait = True)``) rather than pausing simulation with ``O.pause()``.
+The latter may cause segmentation fault during checks (related to execfile limitation described in the warning below).

 .. warning:: Due to the limitation of :ysrccommit:`execfile <942c1712671adf3b2cda6c0b/scripts/checks-and-tests/checks/checkList.py#L74>` the local variables created in one check script are passed down to the check scripts executed after it.
 Hence creating a local variable in one script called e.g. ``Body`` will break the scripts executed after it, when they will try to create a new ``Body()``.
 The workaround is to use unique non-trivial variable names in the check scripts.